MinaYimam/Java_Auto_Grader_11/Lab 11 Questions.md

 When a Ticket is resolved (fixed or becomes a non-issue), the ticket's status is set to RESOLVED, the reason for resolving the ticket is recorded, and the resolvedDate is stored.

+The resolution, and the data resolved also need to be stored.

 For this lab, you will implement a GUI and database for the program.

 ### Task 1:

+For all database interactions in TicketStore, use the dbURI variable that is created and initialized for you in the constructor.

 Set up your database.
 In the constructor of TicketStore, create a ticket table, if it does not exist.